Everything you need to know about Miami’s first weekend of Manny Diaz Football Camps

 The Buccaneers, led by four-star 2020 safety Jaiden Francois, were the only other team with multiple Hurricane commits.
 Francois lined up at cornerback for South Dade and, for the most part, shut down his side of the field.
 The defensive back gave up a few catches, but also grabbed an interception and defended at least half a dozen passes.
 Tyler Johnson, a three-star defensive end committed to Miami’s 2021 class and the brother of former defensive back Jaquan Johnson, lined up at linebacker and also pulled in an interception.
 Keshawn Washington, a three-star 2020 safety committed to the Hurricanes, was in attendance, but didn’t play as he continues to recover from multiple shoulder surgeries.

 Gulliver also brought some noteworthy prospects to campus.
-Three-star tight end Diego LaMonica dominated for stretches Saturday with his combination of size and speed, and the Hurricanes continue to evaluate him as a potential partner for four-star tight end Dominic Mammarelli in the 2020 cycle.
-Yulkeith Brown, a three-star athlete, was solid for, as well, and is a 2021 target for Miami.
+Three-star tight end Diego LaMonica dominated for stretches Sunday with his combination of size and speed, and the Hurricanes continue to evaluate him as a potential partner for four-star tight end Dominic Mammarelli in the 2020 cycle.
+He’ll be back for Paradise Camp on June 22.
+Yulkeith Brown, a three-star athlete, was solid, as well, and is a 2021 target for Miami.
 Like Washington, Westley Neal didn’t participate for the Raiders, but the three-star defensive tackle, who picked up an offer from the Hurricanes on Monday, stopped by the Carol Soffer Indoor Practice Facility to watch his school play.

 Jones was the top team in attendance from outside South Florida.
 The Tigers’ highest profile 2020 prospect is Dominick Hill, a three-star athlete with an offer from Miami.
 Evan Anderson also intrigued the Hurricanes.
 The three-star guard is 6-3 and 325 pounds, and was one of the top offensive linemen competing at the Sunday camp.
 Francois Nolton, an unranked defensive end from Miami Christian in the Class of 2022, was the most notable defensive lineman to compete Sunday.
 He also visited the Hurricanes last month.